RiddleAndCode/rtd-docs/docs/Product-Documentation.md

 Once the mnemonic phrase is safely stored, it is time to perform the verification of the backup process.
 This process allows the client to verify the integrity of the mnemonic phrase and ensures that the keys being created by this mnemonic phrase equal the keys that are already in the system.

 The backup process is done during the key ceremony:
-1. The user enters the parts of the mnemonic phrase to the respective web interface,
+1. The user verifies the parts of the mnemonic phrase on the Approval Device screen
-2. The process continues until the entire mnemonic phrase is entered,
+2. The process continues until the mnemonic phrase is verified,
-3. The entered mnemonic phrase is then hashed and verified against the mnemonic phrase stored in the CKaaS.

 If the verification is successful, the backup mnemonic phrase can be trusted.
 The key ceremony is, therefore, completed.